wsor4035/devwiki/content/mapgen/_index.md

 The Luanti engine provides several built-in map generators implemented in C++.
 It is possible to choose between them when creating a world.
 Most of them are based on Perlin noises, functions which allow associating to each point a random yet consistent value.

-In addition to this you can also [write your own mapgen in Lua](/mapgen/custom-lua-mapgen), based on the `singlenode` built-in map generator that generates an empty world.
+Additionally, you can [write your own mapgen in Lua](/mapgen/custom-lua-mapgen), based on the `singlenode` built-in map generator that generates an empty world.

 ## Overview